Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         - Quotes from family & Friends.
             - "I think it looks nice, and is easy to understand."
 Love, 8 years old.
             - "It is pretty, and the game is fun, I like to change the background, the pink one is my favorite" Saga, 5 years old.
             - "I think it's a fun game to play with my kids or just playing against the computer.
-I like the colors, they are very pleasing for the eye" Jenny, 30 years old
+I like the colors, they are very pleasing for the eye" Jenny, 30 years old.

     5. I want feedback once the game is done, such as who won, and whats the score.
-        - When either of the players or the computer wins, a modal fade in with a text that says who has won or if there was a 'Tie' or if the timer has run out.
+        - When either of the players or the computer wins, a modal fade in with a text that says who has won or if there was a 'Tie' or if the time has run out.
         - Underneath the gameboard there is a scoreboard, if you win you'll get one point, if it's a 'Tie' the scoreboard remains unchanged.
     6. I want to restart the game when the game is finished.
         - No matter the out come of the game, a modal will fade in.
 At the bottom of the modal is a "Play Again" button, click the button, and the game restarts.